 “Thierry Mugler deserves to be recognized and applauded as a unique and important player on the fashion stage. […] The first presentation of his fantastical creations is being prepared for a museum show in Montreal.”

-The Montreal Museum of Fine Arts (MMFA) is pleased to announce the presentation, in March 2019, of the first exhibition on French creator Thierry Mugler.
+The Montreal Museum of Fine Arts (MMFA) is pleased to present the first exhibition on French creator Thierry Mugler.
 Conceived, produced and put on tour by the MMFA, this exhibition will reveal the multiple universes of this undeniably artistic figure – visionary couturier, director, photographer and perfumer – in a retrospective of his work, especially his ready-to-wear and haute couture creations.

 An exhibition initiated, produced and circulated by the Montreal Museum of Fine Arts, in collaboration with the Groupe Clarins and the Maison Mugler.

 The exhibition was curated by Thierry-Maxime Loriot under the direction of Nathalie Bondil, Director General and Chief Curator of the Montreal Museum of Fine Arts.

 "the first presentation of his fantastical creations is being prepared for a museum show in Montreal"

 "The designer was indeed ahead of his time"